Redefining how government procures software

 Summary

 Before founding Skylight, Chris Cairns and Robert Read created the Agile Acquisition Framework — a new model for aligning how government procures software with how modern software is actually built.
-Initially applied to more than a dozen federal, state, and local programs, the framework’s influence extended well beyond those engagements, shaping how agencies across government approach software procurement to this day.
+The framework was applied to more than a dozen federal, state, and local programs.
+Its influence extended well beyond those engagements, shaping how agencies across government approach software procurement to this day.

 The challenge